richelbilderbeek/awk_course/docs/morning_session/working_with_csvs.md

 ## Overview

-In this session, we use AWK on a file with comma-seperated values.
+In this session, we use AWK on a file with comma-separated values.

 ## Exercises